 - Developing and improving our products and services, and informing you about additional products and services that may be of interest to you;

-- managing and responding to complaints, investigations and disputes and reporting to dispute resolution bodies or regulatory bodies;
+- Managing and responding to complaints, investigations and disputes, and reporting to a dispute resolution or regulatory body;

 - Considering your application for employment with us, including pre-employment checks.

 7. Disclosure of your personal information to other parties

 Who do we disclose your personal information to and why?

 We disclose your personal information to organisations that assist us or who we deal with in conducting our business.
 These may include:

 - Our external service providers, agents and contractors (including our fund administrator, Link Group, who provides administration, technology and other services to us);

 - Web hosting companies and web application developers;